-Analyse text entities, sentiment, syntax and categorisation using the Google Natural Language API
+Analyse text for entities, sentiment, syntax and classification using the Google Natural Language API.

 Usage